In order to accomplish agency goals, ISHS relies upon a broad range of private, non-profit, affiliated organizations and partners.

 Idaho Geographic Names Advisory Council

-Each state establishes a state names authority or board to provide recommendations and opinions to the U.S. Board on Geographic Names.
-In Idaho, the Board of Trustees for the Idaho State Historical Society serves as the Idaho Geographic Names Board.
-To conduct research about geographic names and advise the Idaho Board, Idaho has an Idaho Geographic Names Advisory Council (IGNAC) comprised of state agencies representatives and members of the public with specific interest or expertise in place names.
+Each state establishes a state names authority or board to provide locally-informed recommendations to the U.S. Board on Geographic Names.
+In Idaho, the Board of Trustees for the Idaho State Historical Society has been designated as the Idaho Geographic Names Board (IGNB).
+To conduct research about geographic names and advise them, the IGNB created the Idaho Geographic Names Advisory Council (IGNAC) comprised of state agencies, representatives, and members of the public with specific interest or expertise in place names.

 State Historical Records Advisory Board